top of page

 In terms of facilities, this place comes with all of the basics that you need.

-We actually got lucky as our neighbour gave us some, which got us out of trouble.
+We got lucky as our neighbour gave us some, which got us out of trouble.

-We really enjoyed our stay here and would definitely recommend it if you are looking to get as close as you can to Balinese life.
+We enjoyed our stay here and would recommend it if you are looking to get as close as you can to Balinese life.

-The only slight downside to this accommodation is that there are a rather large amount of chickens and roosters around the place, and they literally call out all day.
+The only slight downside to this accommodation is that there are a rather large number of chickens and roosters around the place, and they call out all day.

 Our map offers a user-friendly interface that allows you to zoom in and out, providing a comprehensive view of the area and enabling you to identify the most convenient hotel options based on your current location or desired destination.